lazyonly4u/text-game/README.md

             }
             else if (equipChoice.ToLower() == "no")
             {
-                Console.WriteLine("You keep your current weapon: " + Player.Weapon);
+                Player.Items.Add("Wooden Sword");
+                Console.WriteLine("The Wooden Sword has been added to your inventory.");
             }
             else
             {
-                Console.WriteLine("Invalid choice, you lose your chance to pick up the weapon");
+                Console.WriteLine("Invalid choice, you lose your chance to pick up the weapon.");
             }

             List<Room> rooms = new List<Room>
             {
-            new Room("Fungus Among Us", "Beside the door is a sign that says: Level 1 - Fungus Among Us.
+            new Room("The Beginning", "You find yourself in a dimly lit dungeon with stone walls and a single wooden door.
+Beside the door is a sign that says: Level 0 - The beginning"), new Room("Fungus Among Us", "Beside the door is a sign that says: Level 1 - Fungus Among Us.
 You open the door and see a dungeon room almost masks itself as a forest.
 And suprisingly its filled with waking mushrooms.
 Do you wish to fight? or hide away like a coward"), new Room("Slime Schlime Time", "A door Suddenly appears with markings: Level 2 - Slime Schlime Time.
 Through the door was an artificial looking cave dungeon with unknown plants mixed with moss which grew through the cracks.
 And boom filled with Slime blobs, not the good type either.
 Do you wish to run or fight?"), new Room("Nestflix & Chill", "Will you be able to survive through this?
 A door not so suprisingly appears with markings: Level 3 - Nestflix & Chill.
 You open the door and see a fancy dungeon room with pillars and suprisingly a few twigs fall down.
 You look up and you find nests, some with a few eggs and some with GRIFFINS?!?
 They look at you glaringly and with bloodlust.
 Do you wish to run or fight?"),